open-amt-cloud-toolkit/docs/docs/General/createProfileACM.md

 1. Select the **Domains** tab from the left-hand menu.

-2. In the top-right corner, click **New.**
+2. In the top-right corner, click **Add New.**

     [![RPS New Domain](../assets/images/RPS_NewDomain.png)](../assets/images/RPS_NewDomain.png)

     **Figure 3: Create Domain. **

-3. Specify a Domain **Name** of your choice.
+3. Specify a name of your choice for the Domain Profile for the **Domain Name** field.
+This does not have to be the actual network Domain Name/Suffix.

-4. Provide your ** Domain Suffix**.
+4. Provide your **Domain Suffix**.
 This is the actual DNS Suffix of the network domain that is set in DHCP Option 15 or manually on the AMT device through MEBX.

-5. Click **Browse ** and select your purchased Provisioning Certificate.
+5. Click **Choose File** and select your purchased Provisioning Certificate.
 This certificate must contain the private key.

-6. Provide the Password of the Provisioning Certificate used to encrypt the `.pfx` file.
+6. Provide the **Provisioning Certificate Password** used to encrypt the `.pfx` file.

-7. Click **Create.**
+7. Click **Save.**

     !!! example
         Example Domain:

         [![RPS Domain Creation](../assets/images/RPS_CreateDomain.png)](../assets/images/RPS_CreateDomain.png)
-        **Figure 4: Add Provisioning Certificate. **
+        **Figure 4: Example Domain profile. **

 ## Next Up